 The ATV Area is a big hit with our older Scouts.
 The ATV Safety Course is offered to teach Scouts the fundamentals of riding ATV's.
 This program takes Scouts from beginner riders to out on the trails around camp getting muddy.
 Scouts will get the opportunity to ride on the training course to practice those beginning riding skills and challenge those skills on the trail course at Camp Eagle.
-The ATV course is located by the entrance of camp and classes meet in the MRC/Barn behind the Smith Administration Building to get started.
+The ATV track is located by the entrance of camp and classes meet at the track for classes.
 Programs in this area include: